DeepSec-prover/deepsec/Examples/POR2/LAUNCH/RESULTS.md

 TimeOut: 2 hours real-time
 MemOut: >= 10 GO of RAM or Stack overflow (Porridge)

+For protocols non-determniate (=is not suffixed by '_d'): computations with 'non' == computation with 'old'

 # COMMANDS
 usage: extract_res.py [-h] [--latex LATEX] [--explo EXPLO]
                       [--logs [LOGS [LOGS ...]]]